oist/optinist/docs/installation.md

 docker ps
 ```

-If you get message below, docker has not been launched.
+If you get the message below, docker has not been launched.
 In that case, click docker icon in your LaunchPad(mac).

 > Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?